hahohe1892/Frank_thk_inv/README.md

 Lakes in the subglacial topography are identified using a sink-fill algorithm (Zhou et al., 2016) implemented in [RichDEM](https://richdem.readthedocs.io/en/latest/).

-To run the provided example, navigate to the `Lakes` folder and execute:
+To run the provided example, install `RichDEM`, then navigate to the `Lakes` folder and execute:
 ```bash
 python map_lakes.py
 ```